Holistic Digital Strategy for Nonprofits

 Instead, you need to be engaging with the whole person.

 Your followers love your organization and the work that you do.
 If they didn’t, they would have unfollowed you long ago.
 But you don’t only provide them opportunities to be generous with their finances.
-Your work touches their hearts and you give them a chance to be a part of something bigger than themselves by being connected to you and the important work you do
+Your work touches their hearts, and you give them a chance to be a part of something bigger than themselves by being connected to you and the vital work you do

-To get the most out of your digital marketing it is vital that you invite people to engage with their whole being.
-When Liminal Creative works with nonprofits on their digital marketing plans, we use a simple framework that focuses your digital marketing content on the whole person.
+To get the most out of your digital marketing, you must invite people to engage with their whole being.
+When Liminal Creative works with nonprofits on their digital marketing plans, we use a simple framework that focuses your digital marketing content for the entire person.
 We believe that this approach pays long-term dividends by creating more engagement, which will lead to a broader donor base and increased funding.

 Your digital strategy should engage people emotionally.
-They should be moved, inspired, challenged, and engaged with their emotions as they read your online content.
+As they read your online content, they should be moved, inspired, challenged, and engaged with their emotions.
 This is not about emotional manipulation or exploitation of the people you work with or serve.
-It is possible to create content that is honest, vulnerable, realistic, and emotionally engaging.
+Instead, it is possible to create honest, vulnerable, realistic, and emotionally engaging content.
 Your digital readers’ hearts should be warmed, challenged, or pulled as they engage with the stories and news you share.
-A helpful resource for telling these kinds of stories and creating this type of content is Ethical Storytelling.
+A helpful resource for telling these stories and creating this type of content is Ethical Storytelling.

-When you are marketing to your audience, you need to directly invite people to engage with their physical beings and their time.
-This is easier for some organizations, than others.
-Shelters, food pantries, clinics and similar organizations can invite people to join them but volunteering their time and engaging in events.
-International organizations can invite volunteers to visit the work in the field with a team or group of leaders.
-When these options are not available, it is often effective to invite potential partners to utilize their current peer networks by spreading the hope and supporting the work through peer-to-peer fundraising or by hosting house parties.
-It’s important to be as creative as possible.
-Engaging people in-person can be a game-changer for an organization’s mission and funding.
+When marketing to your audience, you need to directly invite people to engage with their physical beings and their time.
+This is easier for some organizations than others.
+Shelters, food pantries, clinics, and similar organizations can invite people to join them by volunteering their time and engaging in events.
+International organizations can ask volunteers to visit the work in the field with a team or group of leaders.
+When these options are not available, it is often practical to invite potential partners to utilize their current peer networks by spreading the hope and supporting the work through peer-to-peer fundraising or hosting house parties.
+It’s essential to be as creative as possible.
+Engaging people in person can be a game-changer for an organization’s mission and funding.

-Finally, we get to the kind of content that everyone wants to skip to first.
+Finally, we get to the content that everyone wants to skip to first.
 Of course, we all know that we need to be inviting people in our donor base to invest their finances in our work.
-However, I am convinced the better we do at engaging the whole person (physical, spiritual, emotional) the more effective our appeals for financial engagement will be.
+However, I am convinced the better we engage the whole person (physical, spiritual, emotional), the more effective our appeals for financial engagement will be.